 A marketplace owner organization can create any number of categories for its marketplace.
-Suppliers can assign these categories to the services they publish on the marketplace.
+Suppliers, brokers, and resellers can assign these categories to the services they publish on the marketplace.
 Customers can use the categories for browsing the service catalog and searching for services on the marketplace.